openstack-infra/zuul/doc/source/admin/tenants.rst

   monitoring fields, and so should be restricted to URL friendly characters (ASCII letters, numbers, hyphen and underscore) and you should avoid changing it unless necessary.

+**max-nodes-per-job** (optional)
+  The maximum number of nodes a job can request, default to 5.
+  A '-1' value removes the limit.

 **source** (required)
   A dictionary of sources to consult for projects.
 A tenant may